c4arl0s/RysGitTutorial/README.md

 # 	* [Mail the Patches (Mary)](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)

+Now that Mary has prepared a series of patches, she can send them to the program maintainer (us).
+In the typical patch workflow, she would send them via email using one of the following methods:

+* Copying and pasting the contents of the patch files into an email client.
+If she uses this method, Mary would have to make sure that her email application does not change the whitespace in the patch upon email.
+* Sending the patch file as an attachment to a normal email.
+* Using the convenient **git send-email** command and specifying a file or a directory of files to send.
+For example, **git send-email**, will send all the patches in the current directory.
+Git also requires some special configurations for this command.
+Please consult the official Git documentation for details.

+The point is, the **.patch** files need to find their way into the Git repository of whoever wants to add it to their project.
+For our example, all we need to do is copy the patches into my-git-repo directory that represents our local version of the project.

 # 	* [Apply the Patches (you)](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)
 # 	* [Integrate The Patches (you)](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)
 # 	* [Update Mary's Repository (Mary)](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)